Joint Chiefs head says military won't have role resolving 2020 election

 “That sparked a national debate about the role of the military in civil society,” Milley said in a video in June.
 “I should not have been there."

-Democrats have raised concerns that if Trump loses in November he night refuse to leave the White House.
+Democrats have raised concerns that if Trump loses in November he might refuse to leave the White House.
 They've pointed to Trump's repeated statements aimed at discrediting the validity of the election by making unsubstantiated claims that universal mail-in voting is rife with fraud and by suggesting that the election should be delayed altogether over election security.

 PELOSI RIPS TRUMP FOR TRYING TO 'SCARE' VOTERS: 'DON'T PAY ANY ATTENTION TO WHAT THE PRESIDENT IS SAYING'